grpc-ecosystem/grpc-gateway/docs/docs/faq.md

 it will break code that is very far away from the code that changed.
 This is in an effort to adhere to the
 [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

+## What is the difference between the grpc-gateway and grpc-httpjson-transcoding?

+The grpc-gateway is a generator that generates a Go implementation of a JSON/HTTP-gRPC reverse proxy based on annotations in your proto file, while the [grpc-httpjson-transcoding](https://github.com/grpc-ecosystem/grpc-httpjson-transcoding) library doesn't require the generation step, it uses protobuf descriptors as config.
+It can be used as a component of an existing proxy.
+Google Cloud Endpoints and the gRPC-JSON transcoder filter in Envoy are using this.

+## What is the difference between the grpc-gateway and grpc-web?

+### Usage

+In the grpc-gateway, we generate a reverse-proxy from the proto file annotations.
+In the front-end, we call directly through REST APIs.
+We can generate an OpenAPI v2 specification that may further be used to generate the frontend client from using `protoc-gen-openapiv2`.

+In grpc-web, the client code is generated directly from the proto files and can be used in the frontend.

+### Performance

+The grpc-gateway parses JSON to the protobuf binary format before sending it to the gRPC server.
+It then has to parse the reply back from the protobuf binary format to JSON again.
+The parsing overhead has a negative impact on performance.

+In grpc-web, the message is sent in the protobuf binary format already, so there is no additional parsing cost on the proxy side.

+### Maintenance

+With the grpc-gateway, if your proto file changes, we have to regenerate the gateway reverse proxy code.
+If you are using the HTTP/JSON interface you probably have to change the front-end too, which means making changes in two places.

+In grpc-web, regenerating the files from the proto file will automatically update the front-end client.